mhausenblas/katacoda-scenarios/linkerd2/setup-conduit-cli.md

 `export PATH=$PATH:$HOME/.linkerd2/bin`{{execute}}

-Verify the CLI is installed and running correctly with:
+Verify that the CLI is installed and is running correctly with the following command:

 `linkerd version`{{execute}}